apathyhill/stream-layout/README.md

     --border-width: 5px; /* The thickness of the borders around boxes. */ }
 ```

 ### Info
-For the info source, the following variables can be changed:
 ```css
 :root {
     --label-visible: 1; /* The visiblity of labels. */